 They have limited free parking spots.
 Their machine declined all our credit cards and we had to run out to withdraw money at the convenience store – with the same card.

 To finish it, is Nagoya worth visiting?

-We need to go back there to see more of the city but it’s very much like any other Japanese city.
+What sets it apart is its convenient location – in the center of Japan, and the big city status.
 It’s a big city, but not as crowded as Osaka or Tokyo, so it may be an alternative – and there’s an airport there too.